JimmyChen02/jimmychen/README.md

 - About section portrait + copy
 - final output CTA buttons

-If you want to change the public-facing story of the site, start here.

 ### `data/project-overrides.ts`

 This file lets you shape how GitHub repos appear in the portfolio: